The solution path of the generalized lasso: A general design matrix . A general design matrix

-where $y^*=(y,0)\T$ and $X^*=\left[ \right]$.
-Since $\rank(X^*)=p$, we can now use the strategy discussed in the last section, which is just applying Algorithm \ref{alg:d} to a transformed problem, to find the solution path of \eqref{eq:dlassoridge}.
-Putting aside computational concerns, it may still be preferable to study problem \eqref{eq:dlassoridge} instead of the original generalized lasso problem \eqref{eq:dlasso}.
-Some reasons are: \begin{itemize} \item the (unique) solution path of \eqref{eq:dlassoridge} may be more stable than the (non-unique) generalized lasso path, analogous to the behavior of the elastic net and lasso paths; \item the fit of \eqref{eq:dlassoridge} may actually outperform the generalized lasso fit in terms prediction error, again like the comparison between the elastic net and lasso prediction errors. \end{itemize}
+where $y^*=(y,0)\T$ and $X^*=\left[ { X \atop \epsilon\cdot I} \right]$.
+Since $\operatorname{rank}(X^*)=p$, we can use the strategy discussed in the last section, which is just applying Algorithm~\ref{alg:d} to a transformed problem, to find the solution path of~\eqref{eq:dlassoridge}.
+Putting aside computational concerns, it may still be preferable to study problem \eqref{eq:dlassoridge} instead of problem~\eqref{eq:dlasso}.
+Some reasons are: \begin{itemize} \item as $\operatorname{rank}(X)<p$, the problem~\eqref{eq:dlasso} is no longer strictly convex and may not have a unique solution; this complicates the idea of a solution path, which can now be discontinuous with respect to $\lambda$ (see~\cite{holger} for a related example in the fused lasso case); \item the solution of~\eqref{eq:dlassoridge} may actually outperform that of~\eqref{eq:dlasso} in terms prediction error, analogous to the advantage of the \textit{elastic net} over the lasso (see~\cite{enet}). \end{itemize}

-Though adding an $\ell_2$ penalty is easier and, as we suggested, perhaps even desirable, we can still solve the unmodified problem \eqref{eq:dlasso} in the $\rank(X)<p$ case, by looking at its dual \eqref{eq:xdual2}.
+Though adding an $\ell_2$ penalty is easier and, as we suggested, perhaps even desirable, we can still solve the unmodified problem \eqref{eq:dlasso} in the $\operatorname{rank}(X)<p$ case, by looking at its dual~\eqref{eq:xdual2}.
 We only give a rough sketch of the path algorithm because in the present setting the solution and its computation are more complicated.